produnis/quarto-timer/README.md

 </script>
 ```

-...and replace `UNIQUE-ID` with a (tadaaa) unique ID, `SECONDS` with the seconds to count down, and 'FOCUS_BOOL' with `true` or `false` to indicate if the timer should only be active when the slide is in **focus** or start when the presentation does.
+...and replace `UNIQUE-ID` with a (tadaaa) unique ID, `SECONDS` with the seconds to count down, and `FOCUS_BOOL` with `true` or `false` to indicate if the timer should only be active when the slide is in **focus** or start when the presentation does.

-Here is an example of 4 minutes of waiting:
+Here is an example of a 4 minute timer that start when the slide is on focus:

 ```
 Please think about this for 4 minutes.